abrik1/xpykg/README.md

 - [x] implement installing via msi or exe
 - [x] implement uninstalling
  - WIP, needs some more testing
-- [ ] implement upgrading (needs to be able to detect which packages need upgrading)
+- [x] implement upgrading
+ - add support to again upgrade packages which failed to upgrade in last run

 ### software:
 see db.json